ASCIT/donut/README.md

    2. Email the public key to the Directly Responsible Individual for the Getting Started section of the Site rewrite project.

-   3. The .ssh config file lets you configure a ssh connection so you don't have to Example `~/.ssh/config` on your personal machine:
+   3. The .ssh config file lets you configure a ssh connection so you don't have to.
+   Example `~/.ssh/config` on your personal machine:
       ```
       Host donut-dqu